Combinatorics of Beacon-based Routing in Three Dimensions: A Lower Bound for Beacon based Routing

-\begin{observation} The smallest \(c\)-corner spiral polyhedron with \(c=1\) consists of exactly two tetrahedra.
-For greater \(c\) we add exactly \(c-1\) hallways, each consisting of three tetrahedra.
-This means that a \(c\)-corner spiral polyhedron has a tetrahedral decomposition with \(m=3c-1\) tetrahedra.
-It follows from \cref{def:spiral-polyhedron} that the number of tetrahedra relative to the number of vertices is \(m=3\cdot\frac{n-2}{3}-1=n-3\). \end{observation}
+For $c = 1$, the $c$-corner spiral polyhedron has two tetrahedra.
+For $c > 1$, we add $c - 1$ hallways, each with three tetrahedra.
+This means that a $c$-corner spiral polyhedron has a tetrahedral decomposition of size $m = 3c - 1$.
+Thus, by \cref{def:spiral-polyhedron}, the number of tetrahedra in terms of the number of vertices is $m = 3 \cdot \textfrac{n - 2}{3} - 1 = n -3$, the smallest number possible for a given $n$.

-\begin{lemma}[Lower bound] Given a \(c\)-corner spiral polyhedron \(P\), \(c\) beacons are necessary to route from \(s\) to \(t\). \end{lemma} \begin{proof} We project \(P\) onto the \(xy\)-plane which results in a \(c\)-corner spiral polygon \(P'\) due to the construction of the \(c\)-corner spiral polyhedron.
-To \(P'\) we can apply \cref{lem:3d-tetrahedra:lower-bound-2d} where we showed that \(c\) beacons (placed in an area around each of the \(c\) corners) are sometimes necessary to route in \(P'\).
+\begin{lemma}[Lower bound] Let $c \in \N_{> 0}$ and let $P$ be a $c$-corner spiral polyhedron.
+Let $B$ be a set of beacons that lets us route from $s$ to $t$.
+Then, $|B| \geq c$. \end{lemma} \begin{proof} We show that a projection $B'$ of $B$ onto the $xy$-plane maintains the attraction regions.
+It then follows from \cref{lem:3d-tetrahedra:lower-bound-2d} that $|B|=|B'|\geq c$.

-As opposed to the polygon, the movement in the polyhedron is not constrained to the \(xy\)-plane.
-Additionally, beacons can be placed at locations which do not lie in the \(xy\)-plane.
-We need to show that this does not change the situation in a way so that less than \(c\) beacons are necessary.
+Note that the only reflex edges in $P$ are the edges $e_k=r_kz_k$ for all $k=1,\ldots,c$.
+Look at a beacon $b\in B$ and its projection $b'\in B'$.
+If a point $p$ is visible from $b$ it must be visible from $b'$ as well: Since the hallways are convex objects and the only edges that could prevent visibility are the vertical reflex edges $r_kz_k$ a vertical translation of $b$ to $b'$ cannot inhibit visibility.

-First, note that, due to the construction in \cref{def:spiral-polyhedron}, every cross section of the polyhedron parallel to the \(xy\)-plane yields a \(c\)-corner spiral polygon with different widths \(\delta\).
-For every such cross section, \cref{lem:3d-tetrahedra:lower-bound-2d} tells us that to route only in this cross section, \(c\) beacons are needed.
+If a point $p$ is attracted by $b$ (but not visible from $b$) it must be attracted by $b'$ as well.
+Each such attraction goes through exactly one reflex edge: at least one since $p$ is not visible and at most one since two reflex edges in $P$ together form angles larger than $\pi$.
+The movement of $p$ is a movement (possibly of length zero) until it hits a face $f_k=r_kz_kr_{k+1}z_{k+1}$ at point $q$.
+It then slides along $f_k$ until it hits one of the boundary edges w.l.o.g. $e_k=r_kz_k$ at point $u$.
+It then moves directly towards $b$.

-Additionally, the hallway's inner boundary \(r_kz_kr_{k+1}z_{k+1}\) is perpendicular to the \(xy\)-plane.
-This means that the movement of all points \(p\) which are attracted by a beacon \(b\) can be split into a \(xy\)-movement and a \(z\)-movement because the \(z\)-coordinate is not important for any movement along the inner boundary.
-Since each hallway is convex there is no other movement of a point \(p\) attracted by a beacon \(b\) which is constrained by the polyhedron's boundary \(\partial P\).
-We can then only look at the \(xy\)-movement which again yields a two-dimensional situation to which \cref{lem:3d-tetrahedra:lower-bound-2d} can be applied. \end{proof}
+Since $f_k$ is orthogonal to the $xy$-plane if $p$ is attracted by $b'$ it will hit $f_k$ at a point $q'$ which can be obtained by moving $q$ down along the $z$-axis.
+Hence the point then slides from $q'$ along $f_k$ towards $e_k$ where it reaches at a point $u'$ which (again due to $e_k$ being orthogonal to the $xy$-plane) can be obtained by moving $u$ down along the $z$-axis.
+It then moves directly towards $b'$.